 Depending on where you live and your lifestyle, your vet may also recommend the Lyme disease vaccine.
 If you frequent wooded areas with your dog or live in the northeast where this is endemic, this could potentially be beneficial.

 Lastly, it’s important that every time you come home, you run your hands along your dog’s fur to do a quick tick check.
-Interestingly enough, it takes 24-36 hours for the tick to start giving Lyme disease to the dog once they're bitten, so if you see a tick, remove it (or get it removed by a vet) as soon as possible.
+Interestingly enough, it takes 24-36 hours for the tick to start giving Lyme disease to the dog once they're bitten, so if you see a tick, remove it (or get it removed by a veterinarian) as soon as possible.
+Removing a tick properly is important to ensure you have removed the body and the head.
+There are tick removing tools that you can purchase for home use.
+Check your local pet store or an e-commerce site that carries these products.
 If you catch it early, it’s very unlikely that the tick has transmitted Lyme disease.